Glowflare Short Film Festival: History

 Founded in 2024, submissions for the inaugural event were opened exclusively through FilmFreeway on 11 August 2024.
 Filmmakers were invited to submit their short films in genres such as narrative, animation, documentary, music video and experimental works.
 The festival was announced publicly by Daniel Smales, the festival director, in October 2024.
 In November, it was announced that its inaugural event would be held on 25 January 2025 at Parkway Cinemas.
 Tickets for the first festival were made available through the Parkway Cinemas website on 11 November 2024.
 A final call for submissions was issued in early December 2024, with submissions closing on 13 December 2024.
 Submissions have included works from both local and international filmmakers, with entries from the United States, Canada, and Europe, highlighting the festival’s openness to international participation.
 The official line-up was announced on 30 December 2024.
 Selections were announced on 20 December, with award nominations announced on 6 January 2025.

-Submissions opened for its 2026 season on 1 January 2025, reflecting its intention to become a recurring event on the film festival calendar.
+Submissions for the 2026 season opened on 1 January 2025, indicating the festival’s intention to operate as a recurring event on the film festival calendar.
+In January 2026, the festival announced its line-up for the upcoming season, which included the introduction of three new awards: Best Student Film, Best International Film, and Best Emerging Filmmaker.

+In May 2026, Glowflare Short Film Festival became a member of the Film Festival Alliance.